 - Prepare interview questions in advance and decide which questions each member in the hiring team will ask

-- Decide which competences each person in the team will be looking for
+- Decide which competencies each person in the team will be looking for

-- Share resumes of the candidate with the hiring team ahead of the interview
+- Share the resumes of the candidate with the hiring team ahead of the interview

 - Set a time limit for the interview

 - Keep in mind the time zone of the candidate when scheduling the interview.

 Be as prepared as you would be for a face-to-face interview.
 Have your hiring team join the interview session early.
 To connect with candidates better, practice active listening and keep your eyes on the camera to maintain eye contact.

 Tip #5: Adopt a multi-channel communication approach